valeria-io/bokeh-dataviz-catalogue/README.md

-_This is a work in progress.
-More coming soon :) _
+**This is a work in progress.
+More coming soon :)**

 # Bokeh Data Viz Catalogue
+This is a collection of Bokeh functions to create interactive data visualisations with large datasets from Python.

 You can copy-paste the file `plot_functions.py` into your project to import and use any of the existing plotting functions.

 ## Instructions